andyfries/andyfries.github.io/_posts/2024-08-03-violent-disagreement.md

 ## Why

 Raising violent disagreement marks a clear decision point for everyone involved.
-This is the first major benefit.
 If you've ever been a part of a code review comment thread that won't seem to end, or a standoff between engineers and PMs on whether a feature can/should be included for a milestone, you're familiar with what happens when decision points aren't clear.
 Issues are raised, arguments are made, individuals dig in, and progress grinds to a halt.
 Framing issues as violent disagreement can break this deadlock: is the concern severe enough to require a change of plan, or can it be mitigated otherwise?

 ## When